MyPilgrimage/MyPilgrimage.github.io/_tabs/about.md

 ---

 ## Who am I?

 I'm a 32 year old man, living in the Netherlands. <br />
-Trying multiple times to find my "calling in life" *(and failing..)*. <br />
+I've tried *(multiple times)* to find my "calling in life" *(and failing..)*. <br />
-Currently I am unemployed due to mental-health issues and I moved back in with my parents. <br />
+Unemployed due to mental-health issues, I had to  move back in with my parents. <br />
 With no relationship, children, owned-property or other important long term commitments, <br />
 *I find myself on a crossroad in life.* <br />

+My hobbies include gaming, airsoft, making music, cosplay (i.e. making costumes) and other ways to express myself creatively.
 I've always been fascinated with history, culture, politics and the whole “state of the world.” <br />
 A bit of an amateur anthropologist, you might say. <br />
-And with the world heading the way it is heading; Climate change, Class divide, Rising xenophobia and the constant increase in cost-of-living <br />
+With the world heading the way it is heading; Climate change, Class divide, Rising xenophobia and the constant increase in cost-of-living <br />
 I feel I need an escape, something that would give me a new perspective on life, <br />
-*and hopefully, find in the process, a new way to live.* <br />
+*and hopefully in the process, find a new way to live.* <br />

 I've made stupid mistakes in my past and had to bear the brunt. <br />